Invoice discounting cost answers.

-At Bankers Factoring, discount factoring costs 1-1.9% per 30 days.
+At Bankers Factoring, discount factoring costs .9-1.6% per 30 days.

 If you are asking yourself these questions, you are not alone.
 38% of businesses fail due to insufficient funding.
 Invoice factoring helps improve cash flow by selling your unpaid invoices for fast cash.
 But is Invoice Factoring Cost Effective?

 Invoice factoring or invoice discounting is a financial service used by many businesses to improve cash flow.
 It allows your company to access funds faster.
-Still, some people do not know how invoice discounting costs are determined or what other expenses might come with it.
+Still, some people do not know how invoice discounting costs are determined or what other costs might come with it.

-How is factoring cost calculated?
+How is invoice factoring cost calculated?

 Factoring cost is calculated according to how much you want to factor, the customer concentration of your invoices, and the type of business (industry).
 Factoring cost is called the discount or rebate rate, which is how much invoice financing costs your company.
 Bankers Factoring evaluates your factor cost based on your overall risk and the creditworthiness of your customers.